 You know there is scarcely a day that goes by that I don't thank God for Julie.
 She is better than I deserved.
 A gift from God & no other woman has or could ever measure up.
 I pray that for all of you.

-But Pastor Jeff, I am going to get that door thing back in the regular rotation.
+But Pastor Jeff, I do need to get that door thing back in the regular rotation.